ravjohal/buildmyaichatbot/replit.md

 ## Overview

-BuildMyChatbot.Ai is a SaaS web application that enables non-technical business owners to create, customize, and deploy AI-powered customer support chatbots for their websites.
+BuildMyChatbot.Ai is a SaaS web application enabling non-technical business owners to create, customize, and deploy AI-powered customer support chatbots for their websites.
+It offers a guided creation wizard, extensive customization, and an embeddable widget for seamless website integration.

-## Production Diagnostics

-**Critical Update (Nov 3, 2025)**: Implemented comprehensive worker health monitoring and diagnostics to resolve production indexing issues.
-See `PRODUCTION_INDEXING_DIAGNOSTICS.md` for full details.

-## Recent Updates (Nov 3, 2025)

-**Job Cancellation System**: Implemented fast cancellation for running indexing jobs with dual-layer detection (in-memory flags + 5s throttled DB checks) and strategic checkpoints throughout task processing.
-Achieves sub-second to 5-second cancellation response time.

-**UI Improvements**:
-- Changed refresh button label from "Refresh" to "Reindex" for clarity
-- Fixed chatbot card status to update immediately when reindex is triggered (sets status to "pending" before worker picks up job)
-- Jobs page correctly shows status progression: pending → processing → completed/failed/cancelled

-**Chromium Solution:** Uses system Chromium from `replit.nix` instead of Playwright bundled browsers.
-Removed Playwright browser installation from build process because `--with-deps` flag requires `sudo` (not available in Replit).
-System Chromium is detected via `which chromium-browser || which chromium` in production.

-**Database Connection Resilience (Nov 3, 2025)**: Implemented automatic retry logic with exponential backoff for Neon serverless database connections in the indexing worker.
-Handles "Connection terminated unexpectedly" errors that occur when long-running workers experience database connection timeouts.
-Worker now automatically retries up to 3 times with exponential backoff (1s, 2s, 4s) before failing.

-**PDF Extraction Fix (Nov 4, 2025)**: Fixed "Cannot read properties of undefined (reading 'verbosity')" error, "no text property found" error, and "invalid message format" error in production PDF extraction.
-Root cause: pdf-parse library's class constructor pattern in production builds returns an instance with undefined `doc` property, failing to parse PDFs.
-Implemented 5-strategy fallback system with basic text extraction and sanitization:
-- Strategy 1: Default export as function (development builds) ✓
-- Strategy 2: Module itself as function (CommonJS pattern)
-- Strategy 3: Named export `PDFParse` (common in some builds)
-- Strategy 4: Class constructor exports - attempts instantiation but doc property remains undefined in production
-- **Strategy 5 (NEW)**: Basic regex-based text extraction with sanitization - scans PDF buffer for text patterns between parentheses, filters out binary junk, removes non-printable characters/control chars/null bytes to prevent embedding errors, and normalizes whitespace.
-Successfully extracts and processes 18KB+ from production PDFs when pdf-parse fails.
-All strategies include `pdfOptions = { max: 0 }` parameter.
-Applied to both URL-based PDFs (`crawler.ts`) and uploaded documents (`routes.ts`).
-Sanitization prevents "invalid message format" errors during embedding generation by ensuring text contains only ASCII 32-126 plus newlines/tabs.

-**Source Attribution Fix (Nov 3, 2025)**: Fixed chatbot source citations to show specific page URLs instead of just the main domain.
-Modified indexing worker to process each crawled page individually, preserving per-page URLs and titles in knowledge chunks.
-When LLM generates responses, it now cites specific pages (e.g., "https://example.com/products") instead of always citing the root domain.
-Maintains cancellation checkpoints, storage limit enforcement, and crawl metadata for refresh detection.

-**Key Production Indicators:**
-- `[WORKER] ✓ Indexing worker started successfully` - Worker initialized
-- `[WORKER-HEALTH] ✓ Playwright/Chromium is operational` - Browser available
-- `[WORKER-HEARTBEAT] Worker alive | Jobs processed: N | Uptime: Xs` - Every 30s heartbeat
-- `[PlaywrightRenderer] ✓ Found system Chromium: /path/to/chromium` - System browser detected
-- `[WORKER] Database connection error (attempt X/3), retrying...` - Auto-recovery in progress
-- If missing these logs in production, worker is not running or Chromium unavailable It offers a guided creation wizard, extensive customization, and an embeddable widget for seamless website integration.
 The project aims to provide efficient, AI-driven customer support, reducing operational costs and enhancing customer satisfaction.
 Key capabilities include streaming LLM responses, chunk-based knowledge retrieval with vector embeddings, AI responses from website content and documents, multi-tier user management, comprehensive analytics, and a freemium pricing model with Stripe integration.

 ## User Preferences